Sakura-sx/cf-shield/README.md

 ```

 ### 1. Domains
-`What's the domain(s) you want to use? (e.g. "example.com,www.example.com" or "example.com" or "all")`
+`What's the domain(s) you want to use? (default: all, e.g. "example.com,www.example.com" or "example.com")`

 This is the domain(s) you want to use.
 You can add multiple domains by separating them with a comma.
 The domains must be on the same [Zone](https://developers.cloudflare.com/fundamentals/concepts/accounts-and-zones/#zones) (meaning a single WAF rule can be applied to all of them).